-The Board currently has an independent chair, Jill D. Smith, who has the authority, among other things, to determine the place, date and time of Board meetings or stockholder meetings (in the absence of a designation by the Board), chair stockholder meetings and call a special meeting of stockholders.
-Subject to the Stockholders Agreement, it is our policy under our Corporate Governance Guidelines that the positions of Chief Executive Officer and Board chair be held by different individuals, except in unusual circumstances as determined by the Board.
-We believe that having an independent Board chair can create an environment that is conducive to objective evaluation and oversight of management's performance, and can increase management accountability and improve the ability of the Board to monitor whether management's actions are in the best interests of our stockholders.
-As a result, we believe that having an independent Board chair can enhance the effectiveness of the Board as a whole.
+The Board currently has an independent Chair, Robert M. Whelan, Jr., who has the authority, among other things, to determine the place, date and time of Board meetings or stockholder meetings (in the absence of a designation by the

+Board), chair stockholder meetings and call a special meeting of stockholders.
+Subject to the Stockholders Agreement, it is our policy under our Corporate Governance Guidelines that the positions of Chief Executive Officer and Board Chair be held by different individuals, except in unusual circumstances as determined by the Board.
+We believe that having an independent Board Chair can create an environment that is conducive to objective evaluation and oversight of management's performance and can increase management accountability and improve the ability of the Board to monitor whether management's actions are in the best interests of our stockholders.
+As a result, we believe that having an independent Board Chair can enhance the effectiveness of the Board as a whole.